Blackbird Pictures

 Documentary Feature (Released 2019)

-We Shall Not Die Now is an award-winning documentary directed by Blackbird Pictures founder, Ashton Gleckman, and is the production company’s first release.
+We Shall Not Die Now is an award-winning documentary directed by Ashton Gleckman and the production company’s first release.
 The film is a comprehensive overview of the Holocaust, spanning its history and key events.
 Featuring interviews with more than twenty-five Holocaust survivors, liberators, and historians —it is led on-screen by renowned historian Michael Berenbaum (The Last Days).